aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

-Gets or sets a value indicating whether all worksheet values are preserved as strings.
+a value indicating whether all worksheet values are preserved as strings.
 Default is false.

 **Returns:**
 boolean